dbonsch/WebdevLinkList/README.md

 # webdevelopers link list

-just a nice list of interesting, high quality links to pages, tools, articles etc. around web development.
+A list of (hopefully) interesting, high quality links to (free) pages, tools, articles and services for webdevelopment beginners and professionals.

+The goal is not to have as many links as possible, but to have the one or two best links per topic (Depending on the (human) language of the sources sometimes more).

 it's far from beeing complete.
-Proposals for good links or articles are welcome.
+Proposals for good links or topics are welcome.

 ## Introduction into web development